Peakes contributions to books in prose

 • Nightfrights: an anthology of macabre tales that have terrified three generations, edited by Peter Haining, Victor Gollancz, 1972, which was brought out in paperback editions by Taplinger (New York), in the same year (with the title modified to Nightfrights: occult stories for all ages), and by Peacock Books (i.e. Penguin) in 1975, (with the original title);

-• Dreamers of Dreams, edited by Doug Menville and Robert Reginald, Arno Press (New York), 1978.
+• Dreamers of Dreams: An Anthology of Fantasy, edited by Doug Menville and Robert Reginald, Arno Press (New York), 1978.
 In facsimile from Science Fantasy;

 • Shudder Again: Twenty-two Tales of Sex and Horror, edited by Michael Slung, Penguin Bks (USA), 1993. pp.[261: introduction] 262–270.